EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 <summary>Case-1 experiments: interactions of regular waves with the flexible beam when the carriage is at rest </summary>

 - Experimental Case 1 concerns interactions of regular waves with the flexible beam when the carriage is at rest; studying this case will facilitate the validation of linear FSI solvers in the non-resonant regime, since the non-linear dynamic response of beam is not excited by the incident-wave frequencies.
+This experimental case is further divided into two subcases corresponding to different submerged beam lengths.
+Subcases 1 and 2 respectively have *0.25m* and *0.5m* of the beam submerged.

 </details>